michelesr/thesis/src/ci.md

 the Job Configuration of Jenkins.
 The status of all the build of the project can be found at the url: `http://localhost:5000/job/gasistafelice/`.

-![Gogs triggers a SCM pull in reply to a developer push](images/jenkins-poll.eps)
+![Gogs triggers a SCM poll in reply to a developer push](images/jenkins-poll.eps)

-### Scheduling of periodic pulls and builds
+### Scheduling of periodic polls and builds

 The scheduling of periodic checks for the gasistafelice job can be done from `http://localhost:5000/job/gasistafelice/configure` by filling the